A boat and his best friend

 SkyCab going up

 Near the top is a uniquely designed curved SkyBridge for pedestrian viewing that spans a gap over virgin jungle.
 Notice how the tower leans to accommodate for weight of the bridge.
 Unfortunately, it has been closed for major refurbishing since 2012.
-Wonder when, or if, it will reopen...
+Wonder when it will reopen...

 The ride down looked as if it would be quick due to the downward curve but surprisingly it was not.
 Back at the Base Station, we strolled around the Oriental Village, full of souvenir shops and retail stores, spas, galleries, and quaint little bridges over fish-feeding ponds - an outdoor mall!